You need to:-

 You therefore need to consider whether you need to challenge the authenticity of any of the documents which are disclosed by the other side.

-You may want to rely on some documents disclosed by the other side and, especially in the case of photos, their metadata.
+You may want to use some documents disclosed by the other side and, especially in the case of photos, their metadata.
 Different tribunals have different specific rules but the general approach is that a party which intends to rely on a specific item of metadata is expected to make that clear by, for example, sending a PDF "print" of the image with accompanying metadata to the other side in good time.

 Disclaimer